elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

           </httpnfcsvc>

-I only had 3 VMs to migrate, so I didn&#8217;t spend too much time with figuring out how to disable SSL with NFC for hostd.
+I only had 3 VMs to migrate, so I didn't spend too much time with figuring out how to disable SSL with NFC for hostd.

 Even though it was slow, it was very easy and it worked without any issues.
 Next I decided to use PowerCLI to transfer another VM.